menu

 Living in Middlebury

 Middlebury is a somewhat small town located in the state of Vermont.
-With a population of 9,158 people and two constituent neighborhoods, Middlebury is the 11th largest community in Vermont.
+With a population of 9,158 people and two associated neighborhoods, Middlebury is the 11th largest community in Vermont.

 Middlebury home prices are not only among the most expensive in Vermont, but Middlebury real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.50% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Middlebury telecommute to their jobs.
+Overall, about 16.78% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Middlebury.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Middlebury.